25+ Sustainable packaging statistics to know in 2025

 Key Takeaway: The sustainable packaging industry is only starting to bloom.
 With increasing legislation against plastic use and more environmental consciousness, the market size is set to experience a boom in the near future.

-• Corporations have lofty sustainability goals, but most seem unlikely to meet them.
-Up to 75% of companies have openly committed to using more sustainable packaging—but less than 30% are well prepared to meet regional requirements, much less internal aspirations.
-[1]
+• Up to 75% of companies have openly committed to using more sustainable packaging, but less than 30% are well prepared to meet regional requirements, much less internal aspirations.¹

-• Management consulting company Gartner, Inc. predicts that 90% of public sustainable packaging commitments by corporations won’t be met by 2025, mostly because the majority of these companies rely too heavily on plastics and single-use packaging.
-[5]
+• 90% of public sustainable packaging commitments by corporations won’t be met by 2025, mostly because the majority of these companies rely too heavily on plastics and single-use packaging.⁵

-• McKinsey & Company’s recent Sustainability in Packaging survey reveals that less than 20% of organizations have trained their employees to incorporate sustainability or implemented meaningful incentives to reach their sustainability goals.
-[1]
+• Less than 20% of organisations have trained their employees to incorporate sustainability or implemented meaningful incentives to reach their sustainability goals.¹

 Key Takeaway: While many large corporations have good intentions concerning using more sustainable packaging, they’ll need more than that to achieve their goals.
 Unfortunately, many, especially in the B2B industry, are ill-equipped to reach their sustainability goals.